Free shipping on orders of $150 or more. Order online only. 40 lbs or less.

 Compatible Materials and Applications

-Each type of welder excels on specific materials depending on your industry.
-Carbon steel, the most common material in metal construction, welds efficiently with all MIG, TIG, and arc welding technologies.
-Stainless steel, used in food, medical, and decorative applications, requires a TIG approach to preserve its appearance or MIG with a specific gas for rapid production.
-Aluminum, lightweight and corrosion-resistant, requires only a specialized TIG or MIG welder with AC capability and aluminum wire electrodes.
-Special alloys such as copper, bronze, and galvanized metals generally require a TIG welder for precise heat control.
-Our multiprocess welders offer the versatility needed for workshops that regularly work with various types of metals and thicknesses.
+Stainless steel, used in food, medical, and decorative applications, requires a TIG approach to preserve its appearance or MIG with specific gas for rapid production.
+Aluminum, lightweight and corrosion-resistant, exclusively requires a specialized TIG or MIG welder with AC capability and aluminum filler wire.

 Work Environments and Portability